256wangliu/pooled-mapping/README.md

 # Quality control

-Illumina paired end reads were checked for quality using fastqc which is avalible below.
+Fastqc was used to quality control the Illumina paired-end reads.
 The 5' and 3' end had lower quality than the rest of the reads.
 There was no evidence of primer or adaptor contamination.